RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Corrected solution: Check for and terminate any other package manager processes,

-or remove the lock file manually if it's not needed.
+or remove the lock file manually if it’s not needed.

-24. Error: Operation not permitted
+1. Error: Operation not permitted

 Example command: